 ━━

-The Three Valleys Farm is one of the original Settler allocations and has been farmed for over 180 years, after which the Harris family planted pastures in 2007.
-Prior to the arrival of the Settlers in 1820, the Afrikaner Voortrekkers constructed a road on the farm which can still be seen to this day during our game drives.
+The Three Valleys Farm is one of the original Settler allocations and has been farmed for over 180 years.
+Prior to the arrival of the British Settlers in this area, a Boer farmer called Piet Retief started farming near Grahamstown from 1817.

 The historic Weymouth Mill, an old steam-powered grain mill, has endured the test of time.
-This mill is believed to have been built on foundations left by the Voortrekkers and pre-dates the Grahamstown records, thus making it over 200 years old.
+This foundation of the Mill is believed to have been built by the likes of Retief, and pre-dates the Grahamstown records, thus making it over 200 years old.
 This lovely piece of history was converted into the farm’s first guest house in 2010.

 STEWART UDALL

-The pineapple farming made way for proteas as well as game which is seen in abundance today.
-The first giraffe were introduced during 2008.
-In 2015, at the renowned Bathurst Agricultural Show, the current owners reached agreement and began their endeavours to create what is today known as Three Valleys Wildlife and Nature Reserve.
+Thus, pineapple farming made way for proteas as well as game which is seen in abundance today.
+The first giraffes were introduced during 2008.
+In 2015, at the renowned Bathurst Agricultural Show, the current owners reached an agreement and began their endeavours to create what is today known as Three Valleys Wildlife and Nature Reserve.

 ━━